apivideo/api.video-python-client/docs/VideosApi.md

 # **update**
 > Video update(video_id, video_update_payload)

-Update a video
+Update a video object

-Updates the parameters associated with your video.
-The video you are updating is determined by the video ID you provide.
+Updates the parameters associated with a video ID.
+The video object you are updating is determined by the video ID you provide.